Configuring the on-premises gateway for high availability

 - Locate the mediator > environment section, and set the following properties:

 USE_ADE_STORAGE: Indicates the object storage to be used in the HA deployment.
-By default, the property is set to false, indicating that private object storage is used.
+By default, the property is set to false, indicating that the private object storage is used.

 USE_ADE_STORAGE: "false"- MINIO_ACCESS_KEY: MinIO or Amazon S3 access key